Pearson BTEC Level Four Higher National Certificate in Art and Design (Fashion and Textiles)

 - Innovative portfolio development.

 Workshop sessions .
 You will also be required to undertake independent self-directed learning and work based assessments.

 - Four GCSE passes at grade 4/ C or above including English language and Mathematics

 - A level three qualification in an appropriate subject- (Target grade of MMM)

 - Successful interview with visual portfolio and demonstrating commitment to the subject

 A typical offer for this course would ask for the entry requirements to be met, however, all offers take individual applicants’ experience and qualifications into account.

-Progression to the Level Five BTEC Higher National Diploma in Art and Design, BA (Hons) degree second year, or professional practice in a range of careers in fashion, art, crafts, graphics and related industries, including fashion styling and clothes design.
+Progression to the Pearson BTEC Level 5 Higher National Diploma in Art and Design – Fashion Pathway.
+BA (Hons) degree second year, or professional practice in a range of careers in fashion, art, crafts, graphics and related industries, including fashion styling and clothes design.

 Validated by Pearson